Most watched YouTube videos in 2023 that the masses loved

 Release year: 2014

-The brilliantly put-together song radiates fun in every second!
+The brilliantly put-together song radiates fun in every second.
 Your go-to club anthem infused with catchy hooks and dance moves – Uptown Funk is ridiculously good.
 It swept the 58th Grammy Awards in 2017, bagging the Record of the Year and Best Pop Duo/Group Performance titles.
 The video showcases Ronson, Bruno Mars as well as The Hooligans carefreely singing and dancing in a city street – taking away all our mid-week blues with four minutes of endless fun.
-It’s too good to miss!

 10. Learning Colors: Colorful Eggs on a Farm – Miroshka TV (5 billion views)